aroundu403/AroundU/README.md

 **Documentation**
 - User Documentaion
-  - The detailed user manual is in the file name "User Documentation"
+  - The detailed user manual is in [User Documentation](./UserDocumentation.md)
 - Development Documentation:
   - The detailed onboaring document is in `/frontend` and `/backend`.
 Refer to those README document for setup, build, test, and deploy application.
 For technical documentation, please refer to our Notion documents regarding API and Database